2 Thessalonians 3

 Notes

-Paul opens the final section of the letter with Τὸ λοιπόν ("finally"), a transitional phrase that signals a shift to concluding material.
-His request for prayer is twofold.
-First, he asks that ὁ λόγος τοῦ Κυρίου τρέχῃ ("the word of the Lord may run").
-The verb τρέχω ("to run") is an athletic metaphor that pictures the gospel as a runner racing through the world.
-Paul uses similar language in 1 Corinthians 9:24-26 and Galatians 2:2.
-Paired with δοξάζηται ("may be glorified/honored"), the image conveys both the rapid spread and the honored reception of the gospel message -- as happened among the Thessalonians themselves.
+Paul opens the closing section of the letter with Τὸ λοιπόν ("finally"), a transitional phrase marking the shift to concluding material.
+The prayer request is twofold.
+First, he asks that ὁ λόγος τοῦ Κυρίου τρέχῃ ("the word of the Lord may run") -- an athletic metaphor that pictures the gospel as a runner moving swiftly through the world.
+Paul uses similar imagery in 1 Corinthians 9:24-26 and Galatians 2:2.
+Paired with δοξάζηται ("may be glorified/honored"), the image conveys both the rapid spread and the honored reception of the gospel message, as happened among the Thessalonians themselves.

 The second prayer request (v.
 2) is for deliverance from ἀτόπων καὶ πονηρῶν ἀνθρώπων ("perverse and evil people").
 The adjective ἄτοπος literally means "out of place" and came to denote what is improper, unreasonable, or wicked.
 Paul likely has specific opponents in mind, possibly Jewish adversaries who resisted his preaching (compare Acts 17:5-9, Acts 18:12-17).
-The explanatory clause οὐ γὰρ πάντων ἡ πίστις ("for the faith does not belong to all") is a restrained understatement: not everyone will respond to the gospel with faith.
+The explanatory clause οὐ γὰρ πάντων ἡ πίστις ("for the faith does not belong to all") states the matter plainly: not everyone responds to the gospel with faith.

 Verse 3 pivots with a wordplay that works only in Greek.
 In verse 2, Paul said "not all have faith" (πίστις); in verse 3, he says "but the Lord is faithful" (πιστός).
 The two words share the same root.
-Even if human faithfulness is lacking, the Lord's faithfulness is not.
-The two future-tense verbs -- στηρίξει ("he will strengthen") and φυλάξει ("he will guard") -- express confidence in God's ongoing protection.
+Human faithfulness may fail; the Lord's does not.
+The two future verbs -- στηρίξει ("he will strengthen") and φυλάξει ("he will guard") -- express confidence in God's protection.
 The phrase ἀπὸ τοῦ πονηροῦ ("from the evil one") could be translated "from evil" (neuter) or "from the evil one" (masculine).
 The masculine reading, referring to Satan, is supported by the parallel in Matthew 6:13 and fits the context of 2 Thessalonians, where the activity of Satan stands behind the man of lawlessness (2 Thessalonians 2:9).

-In verse 4, Paul expresses confidence ἐν Κυρίῳ ("in the Lord") -- his confidence rests not in the Thessalonians' own strength but in the Lord who empowers them.
+In verse 4, Paul frames his confidence ἐν Κυρίῳ ("in the Lord") -- not in the Thessalonians' own strength, but in the Lord who empowers them.
 The verb παραγγέλλομεν ("we command") is a strong word drawn from military usage, meaning to pass along orders.
 It signals the authoritative tone that will characterize the instructions about idleness in vv.
 6-15.

 Verse 5 is a prayer-wish using the aorist optative κατευθύναι ("may he direct"), the same verb used in 1 Thessalonians 3:11.
 Paul prays that the Lord would guide their hearts into two realities: τὴν ἀγάπην τοῦ Θεοῦ ("the love of God") and τὴν ὑπομονὴν τοῦ Χριστοῦ ("the steadfast endurance of Christ").
 The genitives can be read as subjective ("God's love for you" and "Christ's own endurance") or objective ("your love for God" and "your patient waiting for Christ").
-The subjective reading is slightly more natural: Paul wants their hearts drawn into an ever-deeper experience of the love God has for them and the steadfast endurance that Christ himself displayed.
+The subjective reading is slightly more natural: Paul wants their hearts drawn more deeply into the love God has for them and into the steadfast endurance Christ himself displayed.

 Warning Against Idleness: The Command and the Example (vv.
 6-10)